bhandariarun/365-365-days/OOP/README.md

     so users cannot access state values for all of the variables of a particular object.
 Encapsulation can be used to hide both data members and data functions or methods associated with an instantiated class or object.

+    2.Abstraction : Abstraction in OOPS is used to hide unnecessary information and display only necessary information to the users interacting.
+It is essential to represent real-world objects in a simplified manner for users to interact easily